osquery/osquery/docs/wiki/deployment/configuration.md

 ## Chef Configuration

-Here are example chef cookbook recipes and files for macOS and Linux deployments.
+Here are example Chef cookbook recipes and files for macOS and Linux deployments.
 Consider improving the recipes using node attributes to further control what nodes and clients enable osquery.
 It helps to create a canary or a testing set that implements a separate "testing" configuration.
 These recipes assume you are deploying the macOS package or the Linux package separately.

-### Chef OS X / macOS
+### Chef macOS

 Consider the default recipe: